The "Power of Few" Phenomenon: The Sparse Case: Introduction

 In real-life situations, not everyone on a social network activates or updates their account on a daily basis.
 To make the model more realistic, we introduce random \emph{activation rate} $\pac$ and \emph{updating rate} $\pup$.

 \begin{definition}[Majority Dynamics with random activations and updates] Given a graph $G = (V, E)$, \emph{majority dynamics with activation rate $\pac$ and updating rate $\pup$} on $G$ is a process that works as follows.
-Begins with Day 0, the vertices are colored either Red or Blue.
-On each day $t + 1$, each vertex activates with probability $\pac$, independently.
-Each active vertices then chooses to update its status with probability $\pup$, again independently.
-Each updating vertex adopts the majority day $t$ color among its active neighbors or retains its day $t$ color in a tie. \end{definition}
+Beginning with Day 0, the vertices are colored either Red or Blue.
+For each $t\ge 0$, on day $t + 1$, the following takes place: \begin{itemize} \item Each vertex activates with probability $\pac$, independently.
+Neighboring vertices that are both active observe each other's color on day $t$.
+Inactive vertices neither observe nor are observed by anyone.

+\item Each active vertices then chooses to update its status with probability $\pup$, again independently.
+Inactive vertices do not update by default.

+\item Each updating vertex adopts the majority among the colors it observed or retains its day $t$ color in case of a tie. \end{itemize} \end{definition}

-We show that the ``Power of Few'' phenomenon is robust in this more general setting.
+It is clear that in this more general setting, unanimity is still permanent once it occurs.
+We show that the ``Power of Few'' phenomenon remains robust here.